 The Trust makes grants to organizations that are recognized as 501(c)(3) public charities by the United States Internal Revenue Service, and to non-U.S. organizations that can demonstrate that they would meet the requirements for such status.

-The Trust supports projects that directly further research or education in ornamental horticulture in North and South America including:
+The Trust supports projects that directly further research or education in ornamental horticulture in North America, South America, Central America, the Caribbean, and Australia, including:

 - Development of programs and projects

 - and, under some circumstances, general operations and/or salaries

 The Trust does not fund endowments or indirect costs.
 The Trust also does not fund projects concerned primarily with agriculture, environmental issues, science education, or horticultural therapy.